osyrisrblx/t/README.md

-# v: A Runtime Typechecker for Roblox
+# t: A Runtime Typechecker for Roblox

-v is a module which allows you to create type definitions to check values against.
+t is a module which allows you to create type definitions to check values against.

 ## Why?
 When building large systems, it can often be difficult to find type mismatch bugs.\